UD-Math-Data-Science-1/notes/supervised/performance.md

 print(f"NPV = {TN/(TN+FN):.1%}")
 ```

-The recall is almost perfect: virtually nobody who should get a loan will go away disappointed.
-However, the low specificity would be concerning to those doing the funding, because 95% who should be rejected will be funded as well.
-(It's now clear that the trained classifier is barely different from the "fund them all" one.)
+The high recall rate means that few who ought to get a loan will go away disappointed.
+However, the low specificity would be concerning to those doing the funding, because almost 85% of those who should be rejected will be funded as well.

 There are numerous ways to combine these measures into a single number other than standard accuracy.
 None is universally best, because different applications emphasize different aspects of performance.
 One of the most popular is the **$F_1$ score**, which is the harmonic mean of the precision and the recall: